Gamma749/COSC344-Assignment-1/COSC344_REPORT.md

   - DEPARTMENT is partial participation and COURSE is partial participation
   - A department may not represent a possible major for any course, and a course might not require its students to major in a subject

+- ### SUPERVISES(Staff, Student)
+  - M:N for Staff:Student
+  - Staff can supervise many students, and students can have multiple supervisors.
+  - Both are partial
+  - Staff don’t always supervise students , and not all students need supervisors

+- ### LOCAL_TO(Staff, Campus)
+  - 1:N for Campus:Staff
+  - Staff are located on a campus, but one campus can have many staff
+  - Staff has total participation, Campus has partial participation
+  - Multiple staff may share the same campus, but they must have at least one campus.

+- ### COORDINATES(Staff, Course)
+  - 1:1 for Staff:Course
+  - A course must have one coordinator and staff can coordinate only one course
+  - Staff has partial participation, course has total participation

+## Teamwork Summary
+- ### Hayden McAlister
+  - Modeling of Building and Room, as well as associated Relationships
+  - Structuring of Report and DIA file
+  - Writeup of Building, Room, and associated relationships in report

+- ### Nat Moore
+  - Modeling of Department, Course, and associated relationships
+  - Addition of above working to report

+- ### Masaaki Fukushima
+- ### Jack Heikell
+  - Modeling of Student, Staff, and associated relationships
+  - Addition of above working to report